nadyacii/Loan-Credit-Risk-Analysis-and-Prediction/README.md

  b.
 SMOTE successfully created new "Bad Loaner" data.

 ### 6. Spliting Data
 I split the dataset into training and testing sets using an 80:20 ratio to ensure the model is trained on a majority of the data while retaining a portion for evaluation.
-After applying resampling, the training set consists of 336,254 samples.
+After applying resampling, the training set consists of 336,254 samples, and the testing set contains 84,064 samples.

 ## Data Modeling
 I used six different machine learning models to evaluate and compare their performance in classifying loan risk.
 These models include: